Modelling on the very large-scale connectome: Conclusions and Outlook

 It is important to note, that while some rough tuning of the control parameters might be necessary to get closer to the critical point, one can see dynamical criticality even {\it below a phase transition point} without external activation, which is a safe expectation for brain systems~\cite{Pris}.
 Recent experiments suggest slightly sub-critical brain states in vivo, devoid of dangerous over-activity linked to epilepsy.

 The dynamical scaling behaviour has been found to be robust, supporting universality.
-Although the Kuramoto model could be considered too simplistic to describe the brain; in the weak-coupling limit equivalence of phase-oscillator and integrate-and-fire models was found \cite{PolRos15}, which may hold for the sub-critical region, where dynamical scaling was observed.
-This provides support for the edge-of-criticality hypothesis for oscillating systems near and below the synchronization transition point.
+Although the Kuramoto model could be considered too simplistic to describe the brain; in the weak-coupling limit quantitative agreement was found among various classes of oscillators: integrate-and-fire, Winfree, and Kuramoto-Daido type for a fully connected network of identical units~\cite{PolRos15}.
+Assuming this holds for heterogenous models in the sub-critical region, this would provide support for the edge-of-criticality hypothesis for oscillating systems near and below the synchronization transition point.
 Additive weak annealed noise, added to the Kuramoto equation also resulted in invariance of the scaling~\cite{KKIdeco}.
 Gaussian noises with amplitudes not larger than those of the quenched Gaussian self-frequencies do not affect the previous results within numerical precision.
 This means that time-dependent, thermal-like noise does not destroy or alter the dynamical scaling behaviour of this model.
-We also pointed out that the empirical results with ultra-slow oscillations can be transformed onto zero-mean Gaussian frequencies as the consequence of the Galilean symmetry of the Kuramoto equation~\cite{KKIdeco}.
-Positiveness of the $g(\omega_{i})$ distribution is necessary in in the brain, as we do not expect neural oscillators to 'rotate backwards'.
-This corresponds to the question of asymmetric distribution of natural frequencies, such that for $g(\omega_{i}) = 0$ for $\omega_{i} < 0$.
-It has been shown that in case of uni-modal $g(\omega_{i})$-s only the first derivative, the flatness of $g(\omega_{i})$, matters.
+We also pointed out that the empirical results with ultra-slow oscillations can be transformed onto zero-mean Gaussian frequencies as a consequence of the Galilean symmetry of the Kuramoto equation~\cite{KKIdeco}.
+Positiveness of the $g(\omega_{i})$ distribution is necessary in the brain, as we do not expect neural oscillators to 'rotate backwards'.
+This corresponds to the question of an asymmetric distribution of natural frequencies, such that for $g(\omega_{i}) = 0$ for $\omega_{i} < 0$.
+It has been shown that, in the case of uni-modal $g(\omega_{i})$-s, only the first derivative, the flatness of $g(\omega_{i})$, matters.
 Without a flat top, like an asymmetric triangle, one obtains the same universal critical behaviour ($\beta=1/2$) as for the original Kuramoto model with zero-centered symmetric Gaussian~\cite{BU08}.
 Thus we expect the same dynamical behaviour for an asymmetric, truncated Gaussian with $g(\omega_{i}) = 0$ for $\omega_{i} < 0$.

 An interesting continuation could be the study of the effect of phase shifts, caused by finite signal propagation in the neural network { or the introduction of a threshold, as in integrate-and-fire models, although by universality of critical systems we do not expect qualitative changes in the scaling behaviour.}